jjvanzon/JJs-Reference-Architecture/apis.md

 |-------------------|----------------|
 | SQL Server        | Primary data store technology for relational databases.
 | ORM               | Hides most SQL, exposing an object graph, to focus on the logic, instead of on the data storage.
-| SQL               | For performance reasons SQL is hand-programmed incidentally, combined with ORM, which is often more preferred.
+| SQL               | For performance reasons SQL is hand-programmed incidentally, combined with ORM.
 | [NHibernate](https://www.nuget.org/packages/NHibernate) | A type of ORM.
-Chosen in several `JJ` project because the employer also so happened to use it.
+Chosen in several `JJ` project because an employer also so happened to use it.
 | [QueryOver](https://nhibernate.info/doc/nhibernate-reference/queryqueryover.html) | A strongly-typed query language like LINQ, but then the NHibernate variation.
 | [FluentNHibernate](https://www.nuget.org/packages/FluentNHibernate) | A way to define ORM mappings, using fluent notation.
 | [EntityFramework](https://www.nuget.org/packages/EntityFramework) | A type of ORM.
 Chosen less in the `JJ` projects, because more experience with NHibernate.
 Worth reconsidering.
-| [JJ.Framework.Data](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed) | Helps hide data access behind abstractions, that do not even expose whether it is SQL Server, SQL, ORM, NHibernate, just abstracted convenient methods instead.
+| [JJ.Framework.Data](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed) | Helps hide data access behind abstractions.
+It does notexpose whether it is SQL Server, SQL, ORM, NHibernate.
+There would just be abstracted convenient methods instead.
-| [SqlExecutor](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.SqlClient) | An class from `JJ.Framework.Data.SqlClient` that helps execute SQL with less code lines, and more type save than using `SqlClient` directly.
+| [SqlExecutor](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.SqlClient) | Helps execute SQL with less code lines, and more type save than using `SqlClient` directly.
 | LINQ              | A query language usable in C#.
-Can be used to query several types of data store, but used here mostly onto in-memory collections.
+Can be used to query several types of data store, but used commonly for in-memory collections.
-| [JJ.Framework.Collections](https://www.nuget.org/packages/JJ.Framework.Collections/) | `JJ` extensions to LINQ for collections.
+| [JJ.Framework.Collections](https://www.nuget.org/packages/JJ.Framework.Collections/) | `JJ` extensions to LINQ.

 ### Logic